-You must have a configured and working NVIDIA Optimus GPU using the NVIDIA proprietary drivers from the openSUSE community repository (see Section 7.4.3, "Installing NVIDIA Drivers"), and an onboard Intel GPU.
+You must have a configured and working NVIDIA Optimus GPU using the NVIDIA proprietary drivers from the openSUSE community repository (see Section 7.4.3, "Installing NVIDIA drivers"), and an onboard Intel GPU.
 Bumblebee, the older switching tool for NVIDIA Optimus, must not be installed.

-There must not be a /etc/X11/xorg.conf file, and no configuration files with active "ServerLayout", "Device" or "Screen" sections in the /etc/X11/xorg.conf.d directory.
+There must not be a /etc/X11/xorg.conf file, and no configuration files with active "Server-Layout", "Device", or "Screen" sections in the /etc/X11/xorg.conf.d directory.

-SUSE Prime only works with X11.
+SUSE Prime works only with X11.
 Use the loginctl command to see if your system is using X11 or Wayland: